Sorry, you need to enable JavaScript to visit this website.

 I'm at Spora headquarters, mesmerized by a habitat of leafcutter ants marching steadfastly with fresh leaf fragments to nourish the fungus growing within their colony.
 “The ants do not eat the fungus, but rather the secretion from the fungus,” explains Spora CEO Mette Johnsen.
 “It's a beautiful example of symbiosis.”
-The ants and the fungus depend on each other for survival, a poignant reminder that we humans are also interconnected with our planet, an important variable in the complex equation for Earth's delicate ecosystem.
+The ants and the fungus depend on each other for survival, serving as a poignant reminder that we humans are also interconnected with our planet, an important variable in the complex equation for the Earth's delicate ecosystem.

 Johnsen oversees a team of 10 in the former Amass location just a couple of blocks from Alchemist restaurant in Copenhagen.
 The industrial space combines a scientific laboratory and gastronomic kitchen in a unique research facility, which grew out of the R&D kitchen at Alchemist, where chef Rasmus Munk and his team are serving 52 diners a night what may be the most memorable and meaningful meal of their lives, challenging perceptions of what food can be.
 For example, one of the 50 “impressions” during my recent experience was a freeze-dried lab-grown tortoiseshell butterfly served on a crisp spinach and kale chip, a comment on the possibility of insects, including alluring butterflies, as a sustainable protein source.
 At Spora, Munk and Johnson's mission is to use gastronomy to change the food system on a global scale, using their nimble creative potential as a force for good beyond the restaurant.